Skip to main content

 • Using SmartPass for hall sweeps allows your staff to generate passes faster, getting student back to the classroom in less time.

-• The hall sweep pass data is recorded so teachers and admin can view how after a student was late to class, and also, how long it took them to get back to class after being written the pass.
+• The hall sweep pass data is recorded so teachers and admin can view how after a student was caught in the hallway, and also, how long it took them to get back to class after being written the pass.
 This can help drive conversation and intervention decisions.

 How to set up and use